 October 28, 1988.
 From the Crater Lake National Park boundary downstream to the Rogue River National Forest boundary at Prospect.

-The Upper Rogue is fed by snowmelt and springs originating on the peaks of the Cascade Range, including the slopes of Mt.
-Mazama—the volcanic caldera that contains Crater Lake.
-Along the uppermost portion of the Upper Rogue, the river is narrow and shallow but very swift.
+The Rogue River is the very definition of breathtaking scenery.
+From its headwaters near Crater Lake all the way west to the Pacific Ocean at Gold Beach, outstanding views abound.
+The upper Rogue is fed by snowmelt and springs originating in the peaks of the Cascade Range, including the slopes of Mt.
+Mazama, the volcanic caldera that contains Crater Lake.
+Along the uppermost portion of the upper Rogue, the river is narrow and shallow but very swift.
 Numerous moss-draped snags of lodgepole pines and other trees that have fallen across the river slow its pace only a little.
 The river has, for a two-mile stretch, carved more than 200' down into the Mazama pumice (which was deposited about 8,000 years ago during the explosion that created Crater Lake).
 This sheer, white-walled canyon, with the whitewater river glinting in the sunlight far below, is a favorite sight for travelers along Highway 230.